Halfway’s ninth studio album, The Styx, digs deep into the places, and people, rarely visited in rock music.

 The Story

-Halfway is a seven piece band based in Brisbane, Australia.
-Two of the members – John Busby & Elwin Hawtin originally hail from Rockhampton, Central Queensland.
+Halfway is a eight piece band based in Brisbane, Australia.
+Three of the members – John Busby, Elwin Hawtin and Chris Dale originally hail from Rockhampton, Central Queensland.
 After moving to Brisbane and recruiting the like-minded Ben Johnson (bass/vocals), Halfway was formed in 2000.

 Joining shortly after were Dublin born brothers Noel Fitzpatrick (pedal steel) and Liam Fitzpatrick (banjo/mandolin/tenor gtr).
 The finishing touches to the lineup were added with the inclusion of ex-Go-Between John Willsteed (guitar) & Luke Peacock ‘The Bird’ (keys/vocals).